-This section allows you to view, select and manage physical disks.
+You can view, select, and manage physical disks.

-- i NOTE: NVMe PCle SSDs may not be sorted by slot number or ID in the physical disk list. - i NOTE: Physical disk capacity displayed may be lower than the actual capacity.
+- i NOTE: NVMe PCle SSDs may not be sorted by slot number or ID in the physical disk list. - i NOTE: Physical disk capacity that is displayed may be lower than the actual capacity.

-Viewing the controller properties
+Viewing physical disk properties